deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 "Top bunk!"
 BASEBALL called, dashing towards an unclaimed dorm room.
 The others nodded, waved and wandered off to carry on their chores.

-"…He knows we've all got our own room, doesn't he?"
+"...He knows we've all got our own room, doesn't he?"
 Akiyama asked.

 "Ah, that's just a tradition of his."
 Adam replied, flinging his own bag over his shoulder and heading for the door next to BASEBALL's.
-"I got the top bunk in basic, he reckons it should have been his, 'cause he's taller, so…"
+"I got the top bunk in basic, he reckons it should have been his, 'cause he's taller, so..."

 "So he grabs it first.
 Right."